Streamerbot/docs/streamerbot/3.api/1.sub-actions/core/csharp/execute-csharp-code.md

   ::

   ::field{name="Save and Compile" type=Button}
-  This will save your changes, and pre-compile the code so its ready to go the first time the action is hit
+  This will save your changes, and pre-compile the code so it's ready to go the first time the action is hit
   ::

   ::field{name="Ok" type=Button}